 Dickie is a former Press Secretary to Queen Elizabeth II.
 Furthermore he is a former media manager for Prince Charles and the late Princess Diana

 As a result Dickie Arbiter has had unprecedented access to some of the most notable figures of our time.
 He also has ober five decades of experience covering royalty as a broadcaster, journalist and Royal Press Secretary.
 Therefore he is regarded as one of the most knowledgeable and sought-after experts on the British Monarchy working today.
 He is also the only Royal Commentator who has witnessed both the coronation of Queen Elizabeth II and her Diamond Jubilee.

 In addition to his duties as a royal spokesman, Dickie was responsible for media managing ceremonial occasions.
-Likewise all major state events inside Buckingham Palace and Windsor Castle and The Queen’s major UK engagements too.
+Likewise all major state events inside Buckingham Palace and Windsor Castle and the late Queen’s major UK engagements too.
 Responsible for all operational media requirements for royal funerals, he was at the helm for that of the late Diana, Princess of Wales.
 This incredible experience allows him to bring his own personal insight into the public forum as a royal analyst, historian and as an international lecturer.

 Dickie retired from Buckingham Palace in 2000.
 Hence he is now the person the world’s press turn.
 After all he has spent over fifty years covering royalty, heads of state, and other globally recognized figures.